LabKey/gradlePlugin/README.md

 on how to do that, including how to develop and test locally and the versioning information.

 ## Release Notes
+### version TBD
+*Release*: TBD
+(Earliest compatible LabKey version: 21.1)
+* Add ability to create distributions that contain an embedded tomcat distribution
+  * Adjust pickDb tasks to no longer copy the labkey.xml
+* Remove includeWarArchive property for distributions

 ### version 1.22.0
 *Released*: 7 December 2020
 (Earliest compatible LabKey version: 21.1)